laempy/pyoints/README.md

-# Installation
+# Installation (Ubuntu)

-## Dependencies
+## Install external dependencies

-Following dependencies have to be installed manually.
+Following dependencies have to be installed manually, since they are required by the packages.

 ### Python